Certora/Documentation/docs/cvl/methods.md

 (assert-false-summary)=
 #### `ASSERT_FALSE` summaries

-This summary is a short syntax for a summary that contains an `assert false;` and essentially just checks that the summarized method is not reached.
+This summary is a short syntax for a summary that contains an `assert false;` and checks that the summarized method is not reached.
 This can be useful for instance, in the presence of unresolved calls in combination with the `unresolved external` syntax to ensure that every unresolved call is actually dispatched correctly (i.e. use `unresolved external in _._ => DISPATCH [...] default ASSERT_FALSE`).
-It also enables more optimizations in the prover and may lead to shorter running times.
+It also enables more optimizations in the Prover and may lead to shorter running times.

 (function-summary)=
 #### Function summaries